sv-tools/create-milestone-action/README.md

 ### `title`

-**Required** The title of the milestone.
+**Required** The title of a milestone.

 ### `state`

-The state of the milestone.
+The state of a milestone.
 Either `open` or `closed`.
 Default `open`.

 ### `description`

-A description of the milestone.
+The description of a milestone.

 ### `due_on`

-The milestone due date.
-This is a timestamp in ISO 8601 format: `YYYY-MM-DDTHH:MM:SSZ`.
+The due date of a milestone.
+Timestamp in ISO 8601 format: `YYYY-MM-DDTHH:MM:SSZ`.

 ## Outputs

 ### `id`

-The ID of the created milestone.
+An ID of the created milestone.

 ### `number`

-The Number of the created milestone.
+A Number of the created milestone.

 ### `state`

-The State of the created milestone.
+A State of the created milestone.

 ## Example